Sir Henry Norman, 1st Baronet: Government and other appointments

+In 1918 he was admitted to the Privy Council.
+He contributed to government committees including chairing a Select Committee on Patent Medicines (specifically advertisements for them and fraudulent claims), on rent restrictions, on betting duty and on industrial paints.
+He championed the rights and regulation of motorists in the House of Commons even though he had himself been fined for speeding (30 mph) under a scheme he himself had advocated to the Royal Commission.
+Norman was appointed a Justice of the Peace for Surrey.

+Outside government

+In 1914, he became the first President of the Derby Wireless Club, founded in 1911.

-In other business, Norman was a director of a number of companies connected to the coal mining and iron trades industries.
+Norman was also a director of a number of companies connected to coal mining and iron trades.

+He was an early advocate of wireless broadcasting, opening the All British Wireless Exhibition at the Royal Horticultural Hall, Westminster in 1922 at which he predicted, to a very sceptical press, the ubiquitous uptake of the technology into all homes.

-World War One
+World War I

 Sir Henry was the Munitions Inventions Department's permanent attaché to the French Ministry of Inventions.
-At the end of the war Sir Henry got involved in the detailed planning for a proposed transatlantic flight using a F.B.27.
+At the end of the war Sir Henry was involved in the detailed planning for a proposed transatlantic flight using a F.B.27.
 Vickers Vimy.
-This planning included the route to be flown and of course, the hangar facilities and the provision of fuel needed for preparation of the aircraft in Newfoundland.
+This planning included the route to be flown, the hangar facilities and the provision of fuel for the aircraft in Newfoundland.

 Politics

 Norman was a Liberal Member of Parliament for Wolverhampton South from 1900 to 1910, and for Blackburn from 1910 to 1923.
 He was an advocate for a number of causes, notably women's suffrage.
-He was created Baronet of Honeyhanger in the Parish of Shottermill in the County of Surrey, in 1915.
-In 1918 he was admitted to the Privy Council.
-In January 1910 he was appointed Assistant Postmaster General, a position which fitted well with his interests in wireless communications.
-He sat on the War Office Committee on Wireless Telegraphy in 1912.
-In 1914, he became the first President of the Derby Wireless Club, founded in 1911.
-He was Chairman of the Imperial Wireless Telegraphy Committee from 1919, (The Norman Committee), which recommended wireless communications covering a range of 2,000 miles.
-He contributed to government committees including chairing a Select Committee on Patent Medicines (specifically advertisements for them and fraudulent claims), on rent restrictions, on betting duty and on industrial paints.
-He championed the rights and regulation of motorists in the House of Commons even though he had himself been fined for speeding (30 mph) under a scheme he himself had advocated to the Royal Commission.
-Norman was appointed a Justice of the Peace for Surrey.

 Norman was a supporter of David Lloyd George, organising the Budget League in support of his People's Budget in 1909–10, personally representing Lloyd George in France on a number of occasions during the First World War, and helping organise the government's campaign during the "Coupon Election" of 1918.

+In 1915 he was created a baronet, and took the designation "of Honeyhanger in the Parish of Shottermill in the County of Surrey".